mattweidman/covid-mapper/README.md

 # covid-mapper

 Create maps using COVID-19 data.
-Enter an expression and view a map of the data across US counties.
+Enter an expression and view a map of the data across US counties, US states, and countries.

 Code based on: http://bl.ocks.org/TheMapSmith/bd3ef04e33483e671601c753856273cb